-Whether you intend to use an oil based preservative or a paint finish, time is not on your side.
-Just like sunscreen it’s too late once the damage is done.
+Whether you intend to use an oil-based preservative or a paint finish, time is not on your side.
+Just like sunscreen, it’s too late once the damage is done.
 You will see a significant amount of weathering within a month if you leave your shed untreated.
 Yes, that even includes timbers that are naturally weather resistant like cedar.

 When installing your windows, it’s a good idea to bed them in silicone.
-Silicone is both very long lasting and very flexible.
+Silicone is both very long-lasting and very flexible.
 It can withstand weather extremes and endless flexing.

-A vine or creeper may look lovely growing over your shed but, as sure as day follows night, you’re dramatically shortening your shed’s life.
+A vine or creeper may look lovely growing over your shed but, as sure as day follows night, you’re dramatically shortening your timber shed’s life.

 If possible, ensure that there is good ventilation on all sides and that there are no branches overhanging your shed.

-Exterior paints now come in every imaginable colour and there are now many alternative application methods allowing a wide range of finished appearance.
+Exterior paints now come in every imaginable colour and there are now many alternative application methods allowing a wide range of finished appearances.
 You’re only limited by your imagination.
 (Or in my case, by ‘her’ imagination 🙂 )